netgen/ibexa-search-extra/README.md

   Supported operators are: `EQ`, `IN`, `GT`, `GTE`, `LT`, `LTE`, `BETWEEN`.

 - [`Visible`](https://github.com/netgen/ibexa-search-extra/blob/master/lib/API/Values/Content/Query/Criterion/Visible.php) criterion (`solr`, `legacy`),
   usable in both Content and Location search.
-The criterion works on compound visiblity of Content and Location objects: the Content is visible if it's marked as visible; the Location is visible if it's marked as visible, is not hidden by one of its ancestor Locations, and it's Content is visible.
+The criterion works on compound visibility of Content and Location objects: the Content is visible if it's marked as visible; the Location is visible if it's marked as visible, is not hidden by one of its ancestor Locations, and it's Content is visible.